 After a short warm-up, the trip begins with a sublime descent on a flow trail.
 It’s time to begin the adventure!
 You will continue with two epic descents: a breathtaking alpine ridge and an seemingly endless singletrack trail on a soft carpet of pine needles!
 After this good dose of adrenaline, you are already on your way up to the historic La Sage Hotel – a small architectural golden nugget with a lounge perfect to sit together and reflect on this incredible day!

-Meals: Breakfast, snacks, and dinner
+Meals: Picnic lunch, and dinner

 Accommodation: La Sage Hotel